 4. Decide an Implementation Plan and Timeline

-Decide what processes and rules will be used as part of your CDI strategy.
+Decide the processes and rules to be used in your CDI strategy.
 This will include data governance, quality, and protection.

 The timeline will depend on the kind of tools you use.
 An advanced tool will help you restructure the timeline, and the integration technique you choose will command the order followed by the process.